 I've been writing about foreign travel and European rock music online for over eight years.

-Find out what the Scots are bringing to the world of pop music in the 21st century.
-You may already know about some of these bands, but others are just introducing themselves to the world.
-All of them are continuing a strong tradition of popular music in modern Scotland.
+Find out what the Scots were bringing to the world of pop music in the early 21st century.
+You may already know about some of these bands, but others may be new to you.
+All of them are part of a strong tradition of popular music in modern Scotland.

 Top 20 Scottish Indie Pop Bands of the 2000s

 - Admiral Fallow

 - Lush Purr

 - Strike the Colours